eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@download_youtube_video` Download Youtube video into mp4 file (Requirements: 'url')

+`@edit_text` Edit text files with extensions: '*.txt', '*.md', '*.py'.
+(Requirements: 'filename')

 `@execute_computing_task` Execute computing task or gain access to device information (Requirements: 'code', 'title', 'risk')

 `@extract_python_code` Extract the python code in a given content

 `@fabric` Execute a fabric command

+`@files` Search for information online in the 'files' category.

+`@general` Search for information online in the 'general' category.

-`@help` Retrieve information from the documentation regarding how to use ToolMate AI (Requirements: 'query', 'filepath')
+`@help` Retrieve information from the documentation regarding how to use ToolMate AI (Requirements: 'query')

+`@images` Search for information online in the 'images' category.

 `@improve_writing` Improve the writing of a given content

 `@install_package` Install a python package (Requirements: 'package')

+`@it` Search for information online in the 'it' category.

 `@list_current_directory_contents` List the contents in the current directory

 `@load_conversations` Load a saved conversations if chat ID / timestamp / file path is given (Requirements: 'id')

+`@lyrics` Search for information online in the 'lyrics' category.

+`@map` Search for information online in the 'map' category.

 `@modify_images` Modify images with ChatGPT and DALLE-3 (Requirements: 'image_fullpath', 'requested_changes_in_detail')

+`@music` Search for information online in the 'music' category.

+`@news` Search for information online in the 'news' category.

 `@open_browser` Open https:// url with web browser (Requirements: 'url')

+`@packages` Search for information online in the 'packages' category.

 `@paste_from_clipboard` Retrieve the text content from the system clipboard and paste

 `@pronunce_words` Pronounce words or sentences with text-to-speech utility (Requirements: 'words', 'language')

+`@qna` Search for information online in the 'questions_and_answers' category.

+`@radio` Search for information online in the 'radio' category.

 `@recommend_tool` Recommand an appropriate tool in response to a given request